LGBTQ rights in California: History and legality of same-sex sexual activity

 From the mid-20th century onwards, debate surrounding the sodomy law became increasingly more mainstream.
 A bill was introduced in 1975 to repeal the state's sodomy statute.

 In 1972 and 1974, California voters opted to amend the State Constitution's Declaration of Rights to include "inalienable rights" such as "life and liberty, acquiring, possessing, and protecting property, and pursuing and obtaining safety, happiness, and privacy."
 A consenting adult law for residents over 18 years old, which restricted existing laws on sodomy or oral copulation for same-sex or opposite-sex couples to genuinely criminal instances alone, was passed in May 1975 and took effect the following year.

 Following on from this, a discrepancy involving the age of consent nonetheless continued to exist under Californian law.
-Up until September of 2020, Californian law stated that if an adult was convicted of consensual vaginal intercourse with a minor between the age of 14 and 17, and if the adult was within 10 years of the minor, the judge could decide whether the person should be listed on the sex offender registry.
+Up until September 2020, Californian law stated that if an adult was convicted of consensual vaginal intercourse with a minor between the age of 14 and 17, and if the adult was within 10 years of the minor, the judge could decide whether the person should be listed on the sex offender registry.
 On the other hand, if a gay man had consensual sex with a minor, 14 to 17, Californian law continued to state that he must be placed on the sex offender list regardless.
 In September 2019, a bill to rectify this unequal treatment was blocked in the California Assembly by Lorena Gonzalez.
 In August 2020, state Senator Scott Wiener then sought to immediately close this legal loophole within California law explicitly discriminating against LGBTQ minorities.
 Following on from this, Wiener experienced a period of abuse and harassment directed toward him by certain individuals within the community, including death threats and accusations of pedophilia.
 In September 2020 - effective from January 1, 2021 - the senate bill (SB145) was passed with a supermajority and signed into law by both the California State Legislature and Governor Gavin Newsom that legally repealed the age of consent discrimination discrepancy established from 1975.